FHTW-HWSE/projekt-gruppe19/README.md

 - TEST CASE: Input of the count of students
   - GIVEN: the professor must be able to ensure that the students taking the exam will fit in the classroom
-  - WHEN: the professor specifies a positive integer as the count of examinated students, after entering valid values for the classroom's dimensions
+  - WHEN: the professor specifies a positive integer as the count of number of students taking the exam, after entering valid values for the classroom's dimensions
   - THEN: the program stores it and searches options to arrange the students in the room with the given dimensions

 - TEST CASE: No half students accepted